BosEriko/dotfiles-osx/README.md

 That's it!
 You can now open Hyper or VSCodium.

 ## MEGA Sync
 As backup, I use [MEGA](https://mega.co.nz/) to store all my personal music and movies.
-Be sure to sync `~/Movies/Mega\ Movies` and `~/Music/Mega\ Music` to their respective folders inside Mega using MEGAsync!
+Be sure to sync `~/Movies/Mega\ Movies` and `~/Music/Mega\ Music` to their respective folders inside MEGA using MEGAsync!

 ## Note
 I also have some [Firefox Extensions](markdown/firefox-extensions.md), [Apps](markdown/apps.md) and [Games](markdown/games.md) that I frequently use.